-Because of the nature of the sensitive questions that can arise in cases involving HIV/AIDS, it will often be the duty of the judge, assisted by legal practitioners, to afford a measure of confidentiality to the persons involved.
+Because of the nature of the sensitive questions that can arise in cases involving HIV/AIDS, it will often be the duty of the judge to afford a measure of confidentiality to the persons involved.
 This is because it is usually permissible and proper to report court proceedings which are open.
 It would be wrong to close every court proceeding which involved some issue concerning HIV/AIDS, or concerned a person living with the virus.
 The principle of open justice is fundamental to the role of the judiciary.
-In societies like Fiji, Australia and New Zealand, on the other hand, the need to protect confidentiality and personal privacy can be secured by judicial orders in appropriate cases, forbidding the naming of those who are infected.
+On the other hand, the need to protect confidentiality and personal privacy can be secured by judicial orders in appropriate cases, forbidding the naming of those who are infected.
 In such cases, the courts try to balance the public interest in protecting confidential information against the public interest which favours disclosure5.